 Roughly how many estate plans does this attorney create each year?
 He or she should easily be able to give you an estimate off the top of their head.
 If it’s not a significant amount (we’d say fifty or more), then although they may have knowledge of how to create an estate plan, they don’t specialize in this area of the law specifically.

 2. Find Someone Who Works on Estate Administration

 Estate planning and estate administration are two sides of the same coin.
 To be proficient at one, an attorney needs to thoroughly know both.

-Either way, many executors need legal help in administering estates, because it can be a complicated process.
-You want your lawyer to understand estate administration so that he can effectively set up your estate plan to accomplish what you want after you’re gone, as well as help your heirs if they find that legal help is necessary to administer your estate.
+Many executors need legal help in administrating estates, because it can be a complicated process.
+You want your lawyer to understand estate administration so that he can effectively set up your estate plan to accomplish what you want after you’re gone, as well as help your Executor if he/she finds they need assistance after your death.

 3. Find Someone Who Listens Well and Understands Your Vision

 Not only is this just common courtesy toward you as their potential client, but also, the only way for an attorney to properly communicate your wishes through your estate planning documents is if they’re engaged and earnestly listening to what you have to say.

 If they aren’t listening, they aren’t seeing you as an individual who needs an estate plan tailored specifically to you, they aren’t caring about your family, and they’ll do a subpar job drafting your documents.

 4. Find Someone Who Lays Out Your Options